espressif/esp-idf/docs/en/api-reference/storage/sdmmc.rst

 .. only:: SOC_SDMMC_HOST_SUPPORTED

-    Protocol layer API
+    Protocol Layer API
     ------------------

     The protocol layer is given the :cpp:class:`sdmmc_host_t` structure.
 This structure describes the SD/MMC host driver, lists its capabilities, and provides pointers to functions of the driver.
 The protocol layer stores card-specific information in the :cpp:class:`sdmmc_card_t` structure.
 When sending commands to the SD/MMC host driver, the protocol layer uses the :cpp:class:`sdmmc_command_t` structure to describe the command, arguments, expected return values, and data to transfer if there is any.

-    Using API with SD memory cards
+    Using API with SD Memory Cards
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     1. To initialize the host, call the host driver functions, e.g., :cpp:func:`sdmmc_host_init`, :cpp:func:`sdmmc_host_init_slot`.